18 Hooper Street

 Frank Ruffell, lodger, 25, telegraph linesman, b.
 Norwich, Norfolk

-Curiously, ten years earlier the Walsh family had lived three doors along at no. 15 – a house of identical size.
-Even more curiously, they seem to have become younger, having been 54 and 46 in 1881!
+Curiously, until 1884 the Walsh family had lived three doors along at no. 15 – a house of identical size.
+Even more curiously, they seem to have become younger, having given their ages as 54 and 46 in the 1881 census!
 The earlier birth dates tally with the ages 45 and 37 given for the 1871 census, when they lived in West Ham, Essex.

 Minnie later married a publican, Richard Quittenton.
 They ran a pub together in Deptford, London, and had several children.

 Arthur Muncey (or Munsey) came from a very large family in Haslingfield, and his father was a shepherd.
 In the 1880s and 1890s two of his elder brothers had worked as fossil or coprolite diggers.